-Michael Robbins is the author of Alien vs. Predator (Penguin, 2012).
-His poems have appeared in the New Yorker, Poetry, Harper's, Boston Review, and elsewhere.
-His essays and reviews appear in London Review of Books, the New York Observer, the Chicago Tribune, and several other publications; his music reviews in Spin, the Village Voice, and The Daily.
-He is currently at work on a critical book, Equipment for Living (forthcoming from Simon & Schuster), and his second book of poems.
-He earned his PhD in English from the University of Chicago.
+Michael Robbins is the author of Alien vs. Predator (Penguin, 2012) and The Second Sex (Penguin, 2014).
+His poems have appeared in the New Yorker, Poetry, Harper's, Boston Review, and elsewhere; his critical work in Harper's, London Review of Books, The New York Observer, the Chicago Tribune, Spin, and several other publications.
+He is currently at work on a critical book, Equipment for Living (forthcoming from Simon & Schuster).
+He earned his PhD in English from the University of Chicago and teaches creative writing at Montclair State University.

 Poems By MICHAEL ROBBINS